Event shapes and Inclusive Hadron Spectra at FCC-ee energies: Determination of

 \subsection{Uncertainties at FCC-ee}

-The large luminosities planned for the FCC-ee will limit the precision of $\alpha_{\text{s}}$ measurements to primarily systematic rather than statistical uncertainties \cite{fcc_cdr}.
-At LEP, these systematic errors decreased with $\sqrt{s}$ from approximately 8\% at 91.2 GeV to 5\% at 206 GeV \cite{L3:209gev}, and a similar trend is expected at higher energies.
-Theoretical models of event shapes have improved through the matching of resummed logarithmic terms to fixed-order predictions, improving reliability near the 2-jet region further reducing uncertainties \cite{Jones_2003}.
-This has been demonstrated in recent N\textsuperscript{3}LL+N\textsuperscript{3}LO extractions using Thrust \cite{Abbate:2011} and the C-parameter \cite{Hoang:2015}.
+The large luminosities planned for the FCC-ee will limit the precision of $\alpha_{\text{s}}$ measurements to primarily systematic rather than statistical uncertainties~\cite{fcc_cdr}.
+At LEP, these systematic errors decreased with $\sqrt{s}$ from approximately 8\% at 91.2 GeV to 5\% at 206 GeV~\cite{L3:209gev}, and a similar trend is expected at higher energies.
+Theoretical models of event shapes have improved through the matching of resummed logarithmic terms to fixed-order predictions, improving reliability near the 2-jet region further reducing uncertainties~\cite{Jones_2003}.
+The latest N\textsuperscript{3}LL+N\textsuperscript{3}LO precision has been achieved for (1-T) by Abbate \textit{et al.}~\cite{Abbate:2011} and for C by Hoang \textit{et al.}~\cite{Hoang:2015}.
 The use of hadronisation correction factors on experimental measurements to relate parton-level and hadron-level data introduce an additional source of systematic uncertainty.
-These have been computed in PYTHIA for each FCC-ee energy and show a reduced impact at higher c.m. energies in Fig.~\ref{fig:11} \cite{Biebel1999}.
+These have been computed in PYTHIA for each FCC-ee energy and show a reduced impact at higher c.m. energies in Fig.~\ref{fig:11}~\cite{Biebel1999}.
+The deviation in hadronisation corrections in the fit range between the PYTHIA and HERWIG event generators has been studied at LEP energies to be in the range of 0.5--3\% \cite{Dissertori_2009}.
+The resulting generator-dependent spread in $\alpha_{\text{s}}$ values from fitting to ALEPH data was 0.001 ($\approx$ 0.8\%) for Thrust and C-parameter \cite{Dissertori_2009}.
 The removal of distortions from ISR and electroweak backgrounds discussed in Section IV will add to the overall systematic error budget.
-Extending this study in DELPHES would help model detector-related errors \cite{DELPHES}.
-Achieving tight control over systematic uncertainties will hence be crucial for $\alpha_{\text{s}}$ studies at the FCC-ee.
+Extending this study in DELPHES would help model detector-related errors~\cite{DELPHES}.
+Achieving tight control over systematic uncertainties will hence be crucial for $\alpha_{\text{s}}$ studies at FCC-ee.